matteoferla/Idea-for-Fragalysis-job-modularization/README.md

 hits: Dict[str, Chem.Mol] = read_file('hits.sdf')
 neighbor_names: List[str] = get_close_names(target_name, hits, distance_threshold)
 ```
+## Interface
+> There is a need of a standardised python interface IMO.

-To hypothetically deploy it I would need to have it with a clean installation, eg. DockerFile, sure, but also
+To hypothetically deploy the above I would need to have it with a clean installation, eg. DockerFile, sure, but also
 **I would need standardised input and output, which is the key point of this discussion exercise**.

 To this end two things are needed, a generic interface factory that does stuff with standardised inputs and outputs,